Keep it simple!

 De-clutter your house and life

 You know that feeling when your house is messy, you feel like your life is just falling apart at the seams?
 There are clothes everywhere, toys littering the floor, no place to put things.

 Here’s what you can do about it.
 Cut back on unnecessary things.
-Your kids really don’t need that 10th package of Lego, and if you want new clothes, try donating a few older ones to goodwill.
+Your kids really don’t need that 10th package of Lego, and if you want new clothes, try donating a few older ones.
 Free up some closet space.

 Try this rule: no buying new things until you’ve donated, gifted, recycled or thrown away the same amount of things.